Chakwera attends launch of website profiling Malawian women professionals

 President Lazarus Chakwera this morning attended the launch of a website which aims at providing the president and government in general with a database from where appointments of professional women for public positions would be made.

-The compendium of qualified Malawian executive and women professionals was launched at the Capital Hill in Lilongwe.
+The compendium of qualified Malawian executive and women professionals was launched at Capital Hill in Lilongwe.

 The website was compiled by Malawi Human Rights Commission (MHRC) in partnership with ‘For Equality’ and ‘Her Liberty’.